 Nui Cookies accepted $300,000 from Alex Rodriguez for 25% of the company.
 I hope that Nui’s success grows (and I’m sure the exposure alone will help a lot) because as you will see from my review (originally posted 4/15/18), the cookies are very tasty and have perfect macros for the keto diet!

-When I wrote my review of KNOW Better keto cookies, I had not yet tried Nui cookies because they were out of stock.
-I made it my mission to get my hands on a box so I could write up a review.
-At the time, Nui was known as Keto Kookie, but the company changed their name in May 2018 to appeal to a wider market than just the keto community.
+When I first tried Nui cookies, the company was known as Keto Kookie, but they changed their name in May 2018 to appeal to a wider market than just the keto community.
 These low carb high fat cookies come in four flavors, which are: